gXLg/3ditties/README.md

 * Output using ASCII thickness
 * ANSI Escapes for fast canvas redrawing
 * FPS and Tick Skip statistics
+* Well structured system of world objects

 Currently working on:
 * Collision system
-* WorldObject structure to support different types of objects
+* ...
+Movement collision is ready for most of the objects
+* ...
+Rotation collision is yet not started
+* Player structure

 Features will be probably added in the future:
 * Physics
-* Player structure